alonrbar/redux-classic/README.md

 #### Async Actions

-Async actions and side effects are handled in redux-app by using either the `sequence` decorator or the `noDispatch`.
+Async actions (thunks, sagas, epics...) and side effects are handled in redux-app by using either the `sequence` decorator or the `noDispatch`.
 Both decorators does **exactly the same** and are actually aliases of the same underlying function.
 What they do is to tell redux-app that the decorated method is a plain old javascript method and that it should not be patched (about the patch process see [How it works](#how-it-works)).
 So, to conclude, what these decorators actually do is to tell